AIML-Cloud/AISearch/README.md

 3D shared vector space will be loaded with our extracted embeddings and every new query will pe plotted in the shared space.
 In search engine the knn model is used to return top 2 nearest neighbors to the user.

+## Shared 3D space for the training dataset embeddings and User query
  ![Search Engine](https://github.com/Neerajcerebrum/AISearch/blob/develop/images/embed.png)

 ## Search Engine return top 2 responses to the user.